NethServer/docs/administrator-manual/en/accounts.rst

 A user can be added to one or more group from the :guilabel:`Users` page or from the :guilabel:`Groups` one.

-Sometimes you need to block user's access to service without deleting the the account.
+Sometimes you need to block user's access to service without deleting the account.
 This behavior can be achieved using the :guilabel:`Lock` and :guilabel:`Unlock` buttons.